 Without that knowledge of the anatomy and physiology behind the posture you may just be making a ‘shape’ and wasting your precious training time on an activity which is not going to bring you the results you are seeking.
-Similarly if you are a yoga teacher wanting to teach yoga to athletes, you need to understand the anatomy and physiology of the sport as well as yoga in order to use the right yoga, at the right time, in the right way.
+Similarly, if you are wanting to use yoga for sport-specific athletic development, an understanding of the anatomy and physiology of the sport as well as yoga will help you to use the right yoga, at the right time, in the right way.

-Another very useful thing to keep in mind is that there is no ‘right’ posture.
 There is a posture and then there is your body.
 The posture needs to be adapted to suit your body so that you gain the benefit from the practice.
 You are not wrong for yoga if you don’t achieve the same posture that someone else does.
-You are simply using the posture in the way that your body can and is.
+You are simply using the posture to achieve your aim in the way that your body needs.

 Postures don’t have alignment and form.
 It is you who has alignment and you can and should modify the posture to your needs.
 Using the Swim Bike Run Yoga principles will allow you, by understanding the posture, to practice each posture in a way which works for your body and your needs.

-Let’s look at a posture in order to begin to understand how to anatomically analyse yoga postures.
+Let’s look at a posture in order to begin to understand how a yoga posture can be anatomically analysed.
 We’ll start with an anatomically simple pose: Warrior III.
 This is the pose I chose as my logo and for my book cover.

 It looks simple enough.
 Anatomically, from a standing position it requires little more than flexion at the shoulders and at one hip.
 I chose this posture as my logo and cover because it is such a profoundly useful posture.
 It is a posture that is far harder to achieve than it appears.

 It looks effortless once you have worked on your weaknesses and restrictions in doing the posture but until then it is an opportunity to learn much about yourself!